-The head weighs on average between 10 and 13 pounds so the neck (cervical spine) literally shoulders a big load.
+The head weighs on average between 10 - 13 pounds, so the neck (cervical spine) literally shoulders a big load.
 In addition to supporting the head, the neck's anatomy allows for the head's incredible mobility, including rotational, forward / back and side bending motions.

 For the most part, the cervical vertebrae are extremely durable and resistant to injury.

-Most neck pain is the result of wear and tear and not injury, although if we suffer injuries too that can only makes the situation worse.
+Most neck pain is the result of wear and tear and not injury, although if we suffer injuries too that can only make the situation worse.

 What does all this mean?

 If we understand the importance of the neck and what an incredible structure it is then we might take more care of it and give it all the help it needs to be able to function the way it needs to.

 Can we undo what has gone before?
 In some cases yes, in some cases no but we can certainly try to stop problems worsening and gain relief by doing all the right things whenever possible.
 We are all so busy so it's not easy but just a few minutes a day focusing on the spine and neck can really make a difference!